 THC honey is a delicious and easy-to-make cannabis-infused concoction that you can mix into your favorite recipes or eat by the spoonful.
 Keep reading to learn how the ancient Egyptians used cannabis honey, and how to make THC infused honey at home.

 Cannabis honey is made by infusing honey with cannabis.
-The recipe for THC honey is as simple as can be: two ingredients, indirect heat, and time are all you need.
+The recipe for THC honey is as simple as can be: indirect heat and time are all you need.

 In general, THC honey is made by combining honey with THC oil.
 You can make THC oil at home from cannabis or purchase it from a dispensary.